 44. May RACP funds be used to complete a design/build project?

 You may proceed with a design/build approach and select whomever you want.
 However, in order to meet the RACP bidding requirement, the Office of the Budget will examine the bidding of the various subcontractors.
 To the extent the winning design/build contractor self-performs some of the construction work, you will need to demonstrate that you solicited three bids for the design/build approach.
 In addition, design costs are not reimbursable.
 Only the following costs are reimbursable: Construction, interest during construction, land (subject to certain restrictions) and permits.

 45. Are bid solicitations required for equipment purchases?

 Bid solicitation is not required for equipment purchased separately.
-Please note that if the purchase of equipment also includes installation services, the contract is NOT subject to PA Prevailing Wage Act.
-However, if the equipment contract does not include the installation, then the labor asssociated with the installation IS subject to PA Prevailing Wage Act AND the labor associated with the installation of the equipment must be bid (see item #40 above regarding bidding requirements).
+Please note that IF the purchase of equipment also includes installation services, the contract is NOT subject to PA Prevailing Wage Act.
+However, if the equipment contract does not include the installation, then the labor associated with the installation IS subject to PA Prevailing Wage Act AND the labor associated with the installation of the equipment must be bid (see item #40 above regarding bidding requirements).
 Please be advised that in both cases, the labor component cannot be disassociated from the purchased equipment.
 It is discretionary to the Office of the Budget what type of items fall into the equipment category and are RACP-eligible costs.
 Please be further advised that equipment and the labor associated with the installation of the equipment must both be present and directly related to the RACP-delineated scope.

 46. We do not have any certified payrolls to demonstrate compliance with the Pennsylvania Prevailing Wage Act.
 Can this requirement be waived to facilitate the receipt of the state grant?